 A compensable injury is an injury that qualifies for workers’ compensation benefits.
 In Georgia, a workplace injury should meet two basic requirements to qualify as a compensable injury under the WC insurance scheme:

-The injury should have raised out of the work you perform
+- The injury should have happened out of the work you perform

 There should be some kind of cause-effect relationship between the injury and the nature of your work.